 - Your Plants Are Not Growing

-We go into much further detail regarding these potting soil snafus – and how to solve each problem below.
+We go into much further detail regarding these soil snafus – and how to solve each problem below.

 We hope these help you grow happier and healthier plants!

-1. The Potting Soil Is Dense and Compacted
+1. It Is Dense and Compacted

 If you cannot push a finger effortlessly into the top inch of your soil, it has become compacted and unhealthy.
 Compacted soil is a common problem when using compost that contains peat moss, as this breaks down and becomes compacted over time.

-A Solution to Dense and Compacted Potting Soil
+How To Fix Dense and Compacted Soil

-2. The Potting Soil Smells Bad
+2. The Potting Soil Has a Bad Smell

-A Solution to Smelly Potting Soil
+How to Fix Smelly Potting Soil

-It likely does not contain much organic matter and microorganisms.
+Smelly soil likely does not contain much organic matter and microorganisms.
 A good remedy is to mix it with some soil improver, well-rotted compost, or manure.

 3. Poor Plant Growth

-A Solution to Depleted Potting Soil
+How to Fix Depleted Potting Soil

 Potting soil depletion is a situation where prevention is vital.
 You can keep your potting soil in good health by mimicking the natural cycle of soil health.
 However, there are still some ways to reuse your old potting soil, even if it becomes depleted.

 Add a top dressing of nutrient-rich worm castings or compost every few months to feed the soil.
 You can lightly mix this with the top inch or two of soil.
 The insects and microorganisms will do the rest.